jing-jin-mc/GA_reporting_API/README.md

 Use google analytics reporting api to fetch data from GA
 * gaData.py
   - Have functions for connecting to GA and fetching data avoiding sampling.
-    - nextPageToken has been used to enable more than 10,000 results in each request
+    - To avoid sampling in each API request, something called nextPageToken has been used to enable more than 10,000 results in each API request.
-    - by default, the request will be made day by day no matter how large the data range is given
+    - In this code, by default, An API request will be made day by day no matter how large the date range you are giving, which means we sent request for data at a daily level.
-    - If the data is somehow sampled, a samplesReadCounts and samplingSpaceSizes will be printed out
+    - If the data is somehow sampled, a samplesReadCounts and samplingSpaceSizes will be printed out so you know sampling happens.
   - Functions:
     - initialize_analyticsreporting(CLIENT_SECRETS_PATH)
     - return_ga_data(analytics,